-If, for any reason at all, the IKUMA 3 P's brake lines become disabled in flight, it will become necessary to pilot the wing gently using the C-risers and weight shifting until landing.
+If, for any reason at all, the KOYOT 5's brake lines become disabled in flight, it will become necessary to pilot the wing with the C-risers and weight shifting until landing.
 These risers steer easily because are not under significant tension.
 You will have to be careful and not handle them too heavily in case this causes a stall or negative spin.
-The wing must be flown at full speed (not accelerated) during the landing approach, and the C-risers should be pulled symmetrically shortly before contact with the ground.
+The wing must be flown at full speed (not accelerated) during the landing approach, and the C-risers will have to be pulled symmetrically all the way down shortly before contact with the ground.
 This braking method is not as effective as using the brake lines, and hence the wing will land with a higher ground speed.